 (Even when I make a conscious effort to savor every sip! 😅)

 I try to avoid using ice in this drink because when it melts it will dilute your beautifully balanced cocktail.
-Try making ice out of lime juice so when it melts, it just adds a little extra flavor.
+Try making ice out of lime juice so that when it melts, it just adds a little extra flavor.

 Or maybe use Rocks Ice, which is larger ice intended for cocktails.
 My husband and I use these ice molds to make ice for all of our cocktails and mocktails and highly recommend them!

-But I know you are seeing this recipe right at happy hour, after a long day and thinking, “umm hello, I’m gonna need one of these immediately.
+But I know you are seeing this recipe right at happy hour, after a long day, and thinking, “umm hello, I’m gonna need one of these immediately.
 I don’t have time to wait for my alcohol to sit in the freezer for hours or to make your fancy ice—give me another option!”

 To which I say, “I TOTALLY get it”.